twpayne/chezmoi/chezmoi2/docs/REFERENCE.md

 | Script        | `run_`, `once_`, `before_` or `after_`                                | `.tmpl`          |
 | Symbolic link | `symlink_`, `dot_`,                                                   | `.tmpl`          |

+## Target types

+chezmoi will create, update, and delete files, directories, and symbolic links in the destination directory, and run scripts. chezmoi deterministically performs actions in ASCII order of their target name.
+For example, given a file `dot_a`, a script `run_z`, and a directory `exact_dot_c`, chezmoi will first create `.a`, create `.c`, and then execute `run_z`.

+### Files

+Files are represented by regular files in the source state.
+The `encrypted_` attribute determines whether the file in the source state is encrypted.
+The `executable_` attribute will set the executable bits when the file is written to the target state, and the `private_` attribute will clear all group and world permissions.
+Files with the `.tmpl` suffix will be interpreted as templates.

+#### Create file

+Files with the `create_` prefix will be created in the target state with the contents of the file in the source state if they do not already exist.
+If the file in the destination state already exists then its contents will be left unchanged.

+#### Modify file

+Files with the `modify_` prefix are treated as scripts that modify an existing file.
+The contents of the existing file (which maybe empty if the existing file does not exist or is empty) are passed to the script's standard input, and the new contents are read from the scripts standard output.

+### Directories

+Directories are represented by regular directories in the source state.
+The `exact_` attribute causes chezmoi to remove any entries in the target state that are not explicitly specified in the source state, and the `private_` attribute causes chezmoi to clear all group and world permssions.

+### Symbolic links

+Symbolic links are represented by regular files in the source state with the prefix `symlink_`.
+The contents of the file will have a trailing newline stripped, and the result be interpreted as the target of the symbolic link.
+Symbolic links with the `.tmpl` suffix in the source state are interpreted as templates.

+### Scripts

+Scripts are represented as regular files in the source state with prefix `run_`.
+The file's contents (after being interpreted as a template if it has a `.tmpl` suffix) are executed.
+Scripts are executed on every `chezmoi apply`, unless they have the `once_` attribute, in which case they are only executed when they are first found or when their contents have changed.

+Scripts with the `before_` attribute are executed before any files, directories, or symlinks are updated.
+Scripts with the `after_` attribute are executed after all files, directories, and symlinks have been updated.
+Scripts without an `before_` or `after_` attribute are executed in ASCII order of their target names with respect to files, directories, and symlinks.

 ## Special files and directories